a-s-t-e-y-a/server_starter_folder/README.md

 Are you tired of always creating the same structure from scratch for your projects?
 Me too. yawning_face

-This is my go-to when I start a new project on front-end development.
+This is my go-to when I start a new project on backend-end development.

 If you found it useful somehow, I would be grateful if you could leave a star in the project's GitHub repository This repository contains a basic file structure and configuration for starting a new server-side project.
 It includes the following: